dotnet/docs-maui/docs/platform-integration/essentials/email.md

 ## File attachments

 When creating the email provided to the email client, you can add file attachments.
 The API will automatically detect the file type (MIME), so you don't need to specify it.
-Some mail clients may restrict the types of files you send, or possibly prevent attachments all together.
+Some mail clients may restrict the types of files you send, or possibly prevent attachments altogether.

 Use the `EmailMessage.Attachments` collection to manage the files attached to an email.

-The following examples demonstrates adding arbitrary text to a file, then adding i tto the email.
+The following example demonstrates adding arbitrary text to a file, and then adding it to the email.

 ```csharp
 var message = new EmailMessage